With CityEngine Web Viewer, you can interact with 3D city scenes and other 3D scenes in a browser to do the following:

 For more details on how you can interact with 3D scenes, see Use CityEngine Web Viewer.
 Also, see Scene Viewer and CityEngine Web Viewer differences to learn about the purposes and functions of each viewer.

-Your hardware should have a nonmobile graphics card with at least 512 MB of video memory.
-For the best performance, it is recommended that you have a graphics card with at least 1 GB of video memory, especially when working with larger or more memory-intensive scenes.
-Nonmobile versions of graphics cards typically have better performance than mobile graphics cards (denoted with m or mobile).
-For more detailed information about WebGL requirements, visit WebGL Troubleshooting.
+Minimum requirements are a high-performance graphics card with at least 512 MB of video memory.
+For the best performance, it is recommended that you have a graphics card with at least 1 GB of video memory, especially for working with larger or more memory-intensive 3D scenes.
+High-performance, stand-alone graphics cards typically have better performance than integrated graphics cards.

 Create Web Scenes for CityEngine Web Viewer

-- Export To 3D Web Scene exports ArcScene documents to CityEngine Web Scene format (available since ArcGIS 10.2).
+- Export To 3D Web Scene exports ArcScene documents to CityEngine Web Scene format.

-The Esri CityEngine website is your main resource for finding out more about Esri CityEngine and its features.
+The ArcGIS CityEngine website is your main resource for finding out more about ArcGIS CityEngine and its features.
 You can also visit the CityEngine community to find additional information about CityEngine.
 The community has samples, blog posts, forum threads, videos, and documentation related to CityEngine and CityEngine Web Viewer.